RomainGsd/dead-man-s-switch/README.md

 ## Instructions
 ### Credentials file
-You must have a file named *credentials* at the root of the server.
+You must have a file named *mail_parameters.json* at the root of the server.

-You can find an explanation in *credentials_howto* and an example in *credentials*.
+You can find an explanation in *parameters_howto* and an example in *mail_parameters.json*.

 ### Build the docker image
 > docker build -t dms .